mink0/dopy/README.md

 Fancy print log messages to the console.
 Servers and targets will be properly prefixed using various colors for easy reading.

 ## To be continued...
-For more information you could check this deploy tasks: [deploy](https://github.com/mink0/deploy-by-dopy)
+For more information you could check this tasks: [deploy](https://github.com/mink0/deploy-by-dopy)